 The cost of medical expenses and lost wages is only a fraction of the real cost of spinal cord injuries.
 In addition to suffering financially, spinal cord injury victims are forced to relearn how to do the most basic of tasks, such as eating, brushing their teeth, or getting out of bed in the morning.
 Many victims are unable to enjoy the things that once brought them pleasure, such as hiking, surfing, biking, or running.
 Some even suffer in the relationship department, as they learn that they become impotent because of their injuries.

 Though it is difficult to put a price on something as intangible as happiness, the Florida courts do their best to ensure that accident victims are compensated for ALL of their damages, and not just economic ones.
 Your lawyer can help you express the extent of emotional and physical pain your injuries have caused you and put a value on said damages to ensure that you are rightfully compensated.

 Let a Lawyer Fight for Compensation on Your Behalf

 If you or a loved one sustained a spinal cord injury because of someone else’s negligence, you deserve to be compensated for your injuries.
-Contact the Deerfield Beach spinal cord injury lawyers at the Leifer Law Firm to discuss your case and options for recovery today.
+Contact the Deerfield Beach spinal cord injury lawyers at Leifer & Ramirez to discuss your case and options for recovery today.